Here are some Google Search Tips to Save You Tons of Time!

 The “site” function in Google will allow you to search keywords on a specific website.

-In the search bar use the following: site:(site url) (keyword).
-This will bring up search results only for that one specific URL.
+In the search bar, type: site:(site url) (keyword).
+This will show results only from that website.

 Find Flight Information Without Leaving Google

-Thanks to Google, you can get your flight information without ever having to leave home.
-Just enter in what city and airport code (MPI) then click “Get Started”—you’ll be given all of the latest data including whether there are any delays or cancellations!
+With Google, you can find flight information quickly.
+Just enter the city and airport code (MPI), then click “Get Started.”
+You’ll see the latest updates, including any delays or cancellations.

 Look for Document Types Using “filetype:”

-When you’re looking for a good PowerPoint presentation, it’s not just the content that should be on your list.
-Searching websites can give you even more insight into how others have distilled this information down and made their point with clear slides – which means they’ll likely help find one too!
+When you’re searching for a good PowerPoint presentation, it’s not just the content that matters.
+Looking at other websites can show you how others have organized their slides and made their points clearly, which can help you find what you need too.

 To use this function, type in the following: filetype:(type) (keyword)

-In the case of wanting to find a PowerPoint on sustainable energy, you could use the following in the search bar: filetype:ppt sustainable energy.
-All the results will be PPT presentations.
+If you want to find a PowerPoint about sustainable energy, type: filetype:ppt sustainable energy.
+All the results will be PowerPoint presentations.

-You can also use this function for other file types, such as:
+You can also use this function to search for other file types, such as:

 DOC